cosmos72/schemesh/README.md

 * mark and hide temporary redirections created by (sh-pipe) and (sh-pipe*)
 * implement missing shell builtins: bg fg exec
 * fix (sh-read...) exception while parsing "#!/some/absolute/path" at the beginning of input
+* fix hang in {history | foo} due to builtins being fully executed when they start: pipe fd becomes full and blocks further writes, preventing builtin "history" from finishing and causing a deadlock: "foo" is never started.
+  The solution was: modify (sh-pipe) to start builtins and multijobs in a subprocess